-- Ventilation installation must be carried out in accordance with current norms and directives. - Connections must be made via flexible hoses, which should be installed so that they are easy to replace. - Provision must be made for inspection and cleaning of the duct. - Make sure that there are no reductions of cross-sectional area in the form of creases, tight bends, etc., since this will reduce the ventilation capacity. - The air duct system must be a minimum of air tightness class B. - To prevent fan noise being transferred to the ventilation devices, silencers should be installed in the duct system.
-In the event of ventilation devices in noisesensitive rooms, silencers must be installed. - The extract air duct has to be insulated using diffusionproof material (at least PE30 or equivalent) along its entire length. - Ensure that the condensation insulation is fully sealed at any joints and/or at lead-in nipples, silencers, roof cowls or similar. - The extract air duct should, if possible, be routed up through the roof.
+- Ventilation installation must be carried out in accordance with current norms and directives. - Connections must be made via flexible hoses, which should be installed so that they are easy to replace. - Provision must be made for inspection and cleaning of the duct. - Make sure that there are no reductions of cross-sectional area in the form of creases, tight bends, etc., since this will reduce the ventilation capacity. - The air duct system must be a minimum of air tightness class B. - To prevent fan noise being transferred to the ventilation devices, install silencers in the ducts. - The extract air duct has to be insulated using diffusionproof material (at least PE30 or equivalent) along its entire length. - Ensure that the condensation insulation is fully sealed at any joints and/or at lead-in nipples, silencers, roof cowls or similar. - The extract air duct should, if possible, be routed up through the roof.
 If the duct is to be routed out through an external wall, avoid having an immediate 90° bend backwards, as this can cause noise and reduced capacity. - The ventilation ducts should be installed in such a way that it is easy to open the inverter box. - A duct in a masonry chimney stack must not be used for extract air.

-F730 occasionally has a very low extract air temperature.
+F750 occasionally has a very low extract air temperature.
 To avoid damaging the product and/or the building, it is therefore important that the extract air duct is insulated with diffusion-proof material (at least PE30 or equivalent) along its entire length.